 For league games against lesser teams, ie everyone but Dinamo and Hajduk, tickets are available on the day, entrance around 60kn.

-The HNK Rijeka Fan Shop is to the right of the main entrance at the stadium and keeps Mediterranean hours, closing at lunchtime and reopening at 4pm.
-There’s another shop in the city centre, at P Rittera Vitezovića 1, just tucked in from the river.
+The HNK Rijeka Fan Shop is by the main drinks kiosk at the Rujevica, near the car park, open on match days.
+There’s another shop at the Kantrida stadium (Mon-Fri 4pm-7pm) in the city centre (Mon-Fri 9am-8pm, Sat 9am-1pm), at P Rittera Vitezovića 1, just tucked in from the canal.

 The Kantrida is surrounded by bars and restaurants.
 On the main road near the bus stop, HAD (Liburnijska 18) is a sturdy bar/restaurant and HNK fans’ hangout, with team line-ups and old photos of the Kantrida on the walls.
 Further along on the same side, Miramare (1.Maja 12) is an equally affordable fish restaurant, with a sadly underused terrace.